micmejia/bible-dump/NKJV/Exodus/Exod 14.md

 Now it was told the king of Egypt that the people had fled, and the heart of Pharaoh and his servants was turned against the people; and they said, "Why have we done this, that we have let Israel go from serving us?"

 ###### 6
-So he [^a]made ready his chariot and took his people with him.
+So he made ready his chariot and took his people with him.

 ###### 7
 Also, he took six hundred choice chariots, and all the chariots of Egypt with captains over every one of them.